PathwayCommons/cpath2/README.md

  11. AVAILABILITY - values: 'free', 'academic', 'purchase'

 A Converter or Cleaner implementation is not required to be implemented in the main cpath2 project sources.
-It's also possible to configure (metadata.conf) and plug into --premerge stage external cleaner/converter classes after the cpath2-cli.jar is released: simply include to the cpath2-cli.sh Java options like:
+It's also possible to configure (metadata.json) and plug into --premerge stage external cleaner/converter classes after the cpath2-cli.jar is released: simply include to the cpath2-cli.sh Java options like:
  `-cp /path-to/MyDataCleanerImpl.class;/path-to/MyDataConverterImpl.class`